jaistarx/acl-components/README.md

    always-auth=true
    ```

-3. Run this command to install `vsts-npm-auth` globally if it's not available
+3. Run this command in your project directory to install `vsts-npm-auth` globally if it's not available

    ```bash
    npm install -g vsts-npm-auth --registry https://registry.npmjs.com --always-auth false